 Creating an effective IRP involves several steps or phases.
 According to the National Institute of Standards and Technology (NIST), these steps include:

-The preparation stage is a crucial step in developing an effective incident response plan.
-This stage involves assessing your organization's security risks and identifying potential threats.
+The preparation stage involves assessing your organization's security risks and identifying potential threats.
 Typically, this includes conducting a risk assessment, identifying critical assets, and defining the roles and responsibilities of the incident response team.

 This phase involves monitoring your organization's systems and networks for signs of security incidents, as well as analyzing the incident to determine its scope and severity.
 To identify and assess the scope of incidents, your team may use a variety of tools and techniques, including network and system monitoring, threat intelligence, and analysis of system logs and other data sources.
 Once an incident is detected, the team begins the analysis process, which involves gathering evidence, identifying the cause of the incident, and determining the extent of the impact.